 Take a look a RedOxx Luggage.

-Their striking red logo stands out.
+Their striking red logo stands out, doesn't it?

 What’s more, this branding is echoed throughout all social media and product pages.